JueWangTHU/CLAPE-SMB/README.md

 Note: if you wanna find the original data in PDB format, please kindly refer to the following 3 papers: [PUResNet](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-021-00547-7), [P2Rank](https://jcheminf.biomedcentral.com/articles/10.1186/s13321-018-0285-8), and [GraphBind](https://academic.oup.com/nar/article/49/9/e51/6134185?login=true).

+In this project, we both used standard datasets and our own datasets.

+## Standard datasets
-In this project, we used sc-PDB as the training set, JOINED as the validation set and COACH420 as the testing set.
+sc-PDB as the training set, JOINED as the validation set and COACH420 as the testing set.

+## Our dataset: UniProtPDB
+We collected all reviewed proteins with 3D structure in UniProt database, noted their small molecules-binding sites and got a raw dataset, mainly including metal ions, cofactors, ATP and heme.
+We noticed that the ratio of binding residues of our raw dataset was lower than benchmark datasets, indicating the existence of unnoticed binding sites.
+Therefore, we utilized UCLUST to categorize proteins exhibiting a sequence similarity surpassing 50% into the same cluster, and then used MAFFT to merge their small molecules-binding sites into one single protein sequence, and got UniProtPDB, consisted of totally 8772 proteins.
+We randomly picked 4000 proteins as training set, 500 proteins as valid set and 500 proteins as test set.

 ### 2. Models
 This fold contains trained weights files.
 The original ckpt file was too large, so we split it and you can use follow commands to merge them: